ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/1_deploy_sample_cicd_pipeline.md

 In this step, we will validate a successful pipeline execution.
 Go to the [AWS CodePipeline console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines?region=ap-southeast-2), select the workflow you just created and click the “Release Change” button, then click “Release” when prompted.

+**[Review]When users click this link, they will see a failure initially.
+Can you give some clarifications to the user when the failure accurs? - e.g. it's as expected, because the file hasn't bee uploaded...**
 ![CodePipeline release change ](/Operations/300_Health_Aware_CICD_Pipelines/Images/codepipeline-release-change.png)

 If the workflow operated as designed, the "Deploy" stage will be marked as "succeeded".
 In addition to that, the object `health-demo-file.txt` will be now copied into the same S3 bucket under the `/output` prefix.